Rachel Carson: Promotion and reception

+Following the publication of Silent Spring, Carson as a woman in science faced personal attacks.
+Linda Lear, Carson's biographer, describes in the Introduction to Silent Spring how critics sought to undermine Carson's arguments by calling her a "bird and bunny lover."
+In the eyes of the chemical industry, Carson was a "woman out of control," going outside the bounds of her gender by making claims about an industry within the scientific community.

 In the weeks leading up to the September 27, 1962, publication, there was strong opposition to Silent Spring from the chemical industry.
-DuPont (a main manufacturer of DDT and 2,4-D) and Velsicol Chemical Corporation (exclusive manufacturer of chlordane and heptachlor) were among the first to respond.
+DuPont (a high market-share manufacturer of DDT and 2,4-D) and Velsicol Chemical Corporation (exclusive manufacturer of chlordane and heptachlor) were among the first to respond.
 DuPont compiled an extensive report on the book's press coverage and estimated impact on public opinion.
 Velsicol threatened legal action against Houghton Mifflin and The New Yorker and Audubon unless the planned Silent Spring features were canceled.
 Chemical industry representatives and lobbyists also lodged a range of non-specific complaints, some anonymously.
 Chemical companies and associated organizations produced a number of their own brochures and articles promoting and defending pesticide use.
 However, Carson's and the publishers' lawyers were confident in the vetting process Silent Spring had undergone.
 The magazine and book publications proceeded as planned, as did the large Book-of-the-Month printing (which included a pamphlet endorsing the book by William O. Douglas).

 American Cyanamid biochemist Robert White-Stevens and former Cyanamid chemist Thomas Jukes were among the most aggressive critics, especially of Carson's analysis of DDT.
 According to White-Stevens, "If man were to follow the teachings of Miss Carson, we would return to the Dark Ages, and the insects and diseases and vermin would once again inherit the earth."
 Others went further, attacking Carson's scientific credentials (because her training was in marine biology rather than biochemistry) and her character.
 White-Stevens labeled her "...a fanatic defender of the cult of the balance of nature," while former U.S. Secretary of Agriculture Ezra Taft Benson, in a letter to former President Dwight D. Eisenhower, reportedly concluded that because she was unmarried despite being physically attractive, she was "probably a Communist."